 Adopt a coding style that requires every nonempty case statement to be terminated with a break statement.
 Alternatively, if a direct fall through from one nonempty case to another is required that would violate the coding style, then this should be clearly documented by a comment, preferably one recognized by the analysis tool used.

-Adopt a coding style that permits your the selected language processor and analysis tools to verify that all cases are covered.
+Adopt a coding style that permits the selected language processor and analysis tools to verify that all cases are covered.
 Where this is not possible, use a default clause that diagnoses the error.

 Adopt a coding style that requires the default clause to be either the first or last clause in the switch statement to assist the maintenance of complex switch statements.

+Use switch expressions instead of switch statements if the constraints of switch expressions can be satisfied.

 6.28 Demarcation of control flow [EOJ]